From Goodfellas to Gangs of New York, some of Scorsese’s most acclaimed films are based on books.

 Charles Higham, 1993

 The Irishman.
-The 2019 movie compared to the 2004 book, I Heard You Paint Houses
+Poster of the 2019 movie and cover of the 2004 book, I Heard You Paint Houses

 VS3